 How to make a half-fold zine from a PDF

 A half-fold zine is the simplest self-published booklet: print on landscape paper, fold the stack along the long axis, staple along the fold.
-This guide walks through the workflow using Zine Creator.
+The page-order rearrangement that makes the booklet read correctly after folding is called imposition; this guide walks through the practical workflow using Zine Creator.

 What you need